Kraven the Hunter (film): Cast

+Additionally, Masha Vasyukova appears as Kraven's mother.
+Guillaume Delaunay plays Mofo, a large and intimidating prisoner who becomes Kraven's cellmate.

 Production

 Development

-Director Sam Raimi planned to include the Marvel Comics character Kraven the Hunter in his fourth Spider-Man film before that project was cancelled in favor of rebooting the franchise with The Amazing Spider-Man (2012).
+Director Sam Raimi planned to include the Marvel Comics character Kraven the Hunter in his fourth Spider-Man film before that project was canceled in favor of The Amazing Spider-Man (2012), a reboot of the franchise.
 Sony Pictures announced plans in December 2013 for The Amazing Spider-Man 2 (2014) to establish a shared universe—inspired by the Marvel Cinematic Universe (MCU)—based on the Marvel properties they held the rights to.
 Kraven was teased in that film, with its director Marc Webb expressing interest in seeing the character appear on film.
 In February 2015, Sony and Marvel Studios announced a new partnership to co-produce the film Spider-Man: Homecoming (2017), and integrate the Spider-Man character with Marvel's MCU.
-Sony announced their own shared universe, "Sony's Spider-Man Universe", in May 2017.
+In May 2017, Sony announced its own shared universe, later named "Sony's Spider-Man Universe" (SSU).
 Sony intended this to be "adjunct" to their MCU Spider-Man films, featuring Spider-Man related properties beginning with Venom (2018).
 The studio was considering a Kraven film for the universe.
-Before director Ryan Coogler learned that Sony had the film rights for Kraven, he hoped to include the character in his MCU film Black Panther (2018) because of a fight between Black Panther and Kraven in Christopher Priest's Black Panther comic book run.
+Before learning that Sony had the film rights for Kraven, director Ryan Coogler hoped to include the character in his MCU film Black Panther (2018) because of a fight between Black Panther and Kraven in Christopher Priest's Black Panther comic book run.

-Richard Wenk was hired to write a screenplay for Kraven the Hunter in August 2018, a month after the successful release of Sony's The Equalizer 2, which he wrote.
+Richard Wenk was hired to write a screenplay for Kraven the Hunter in August 2018, a month after the successful release of Sony's The Equalizer 2 (2018), which he wrote.
 The project was billed as "the next chapter" of Sony's shared universe.
 Wenk was tasked with introducing Kraven to audiences and figuring out which character he could hunt in the film since Spider-Man, considered to be Kraven's "white whale" in the comic books, was unlikely to appear due to the MCU deal.
 Whether the film would target adult audiences would depend on the audience response to Venom's darker approach.
 In October, Wenk said he was "cracking" the story and tone of the film before beginning scripting.
 He intended to adhere to the character's comic book lore, including by featuring Kraven fighting Spider-Man.
-Wenk said Sony intended to adapt the Kraven's Last Hunt comic book storyline, and there were ongoing discussions over whether to do that in this film or a later one.
-Wenk compared the latter approach to the two-part film Kill Bill.
+Wenk said Sony intended to adapt the Kraven's Last Hunt (1987) comic book storyline, and there were ongoing discussions over whether to do that in this film or a later one.
+Wenk compared the latter approach to the two-part film Kill Bill (2003/2004).
 He expressed interest in having Equalizer director Antoine Fuqua join the film; Fuqua considered directing Sony's Marvel-based film Morbius (2022), and would decide on directing Kraven based on the script.
 Sony confirmed that a film featuring Kraven was in development in March 2019.